frozzare/wp-site-tree-view/readme.md

 # Site Tree View

-Prototype of a site tree view for WordPress that will try to solve the full site structure tree and not per post type or category (categories don't exists in the prototype yet).
+Prototype of a site tree view plugin for WordPress that will try to solve the full site structure tree and not per post type or category (categories don't exists in the prototype yet).
 The prototype register the custom post type `books` that will will not be a bort of a stable plugin.

 If this will be a real stable plugin someday then it will be moved to [wpup](https://github.com/wpup) organization.